Quaestiox/Ika/README.md

-# Ika
+# ika

-### Ika is a purely handwritten programming language which I designed to learn how to write compilers in Rust.
+### ika is a purely handwritten programming language which I designed to learn how to write compilers in Rust.

 ## Features
-The ika compiler compiles the Ika source code file into an LLVM intermediate representation and then compiles it into an executable file
+The ika compiler compiles the ika source code file into an LLVM intermediate representation and then compiles it into an executable file

 ## Download